espnet/espnet/egs/lrs/README.md

   * Install the required packages: ESPNet, OpenFace, DeepXi, Vidaug in avsr1/local/installations.
 To install OpenFace, you will need sudo right.

 ##### Stage 1: Data preparation
   * The data set LRS2 [2] must be downloaded in advance by yourself.
 For downloading the dataset, please visit https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html/ [2].
-You will need to sign a data sharing agreement with BBC Research & Development before getting access.
+You will need to sign a data-sharing agreement with BBC Research & Development before getting access.
 After downloading, please edit <code>path.sh</code> file and assign the dataset directory path to the <code>DATA_DIR</code> variable
   * The same applies to the LRS3 dataset https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs3.html [3].
 After downloading, please edit <code>path.sh</code> file and assign the dataset directory path to the <code>DATALRS3_DIR</code> variable
   * Download the Musan dataset for audio data augmentation and save it under <code>${MUSAN_DIR}</code> directory
-  * Donwload Room Impulse Response and Noise Database (RIRS-Noises) and save it under <code>RIRS_NOISES/</code> directory
+  * Download Room Impulse Response and Noise Database (RIRS-Noises) and save it under <code>RIRS_NOISES/</code> directory
-  * Run <code>audio_data_prep.sh</code> script: Create filelists for the given part of the Dataset, prepare the kaldi files
+  * Run <code>audio_data_prep.sh</code> script: Create file lists for the given part of the Dataset, prepare the Kaldi files
   * Dump useful data for training

 ##### Stage 2: Audio Augmentation